David Miranda (politician): Personal life

 Miranda was raised in Jacarezinho, Rio de Janeiro.
 His mother died when he was five, and he moved in with an aunt.
-He left home when he was 13, dropped out of school, and worked in menial jobs for the next 6 years.
-He was playing volleyball on Ipanema beach in February 2005 when he knocked over the drink of Glenn Greenwald.
-The couple moved in together within a week.
+He left home when he was 13, dropped out of school, and worked in menial jobs for the next six years.
+He was playing volleyball on Ipanema beach in February 2005 when he knocked over the drink of Glenn Greenwald, who was visiting Brazil for vacation.
+The couple moved in together within a week, and married in 2005.

 Soon after they first met, Greenwald encouraged Miranda's return to education and he graduated from Escola Superior de Propaganda e Marketing (ESPM) in 2014.
-Both Greenwald and Miranda are openly gay, and are married.
 In 2017, the couple adopted two children who are siblings.
+They adopted a third child in 2021.